This document describes the changes in Toast API releases.

 For more information, see Updating delivery information for an order.

 The menus API now correctly returns modifier groups in the same order that the Toast POS app displays.
-The order of modifier groups is affected by the setting a restaurant chooses in the Modifier Ordering Priority setting.
-Previously, the menus API always used Display Ordering Priority numbers when it calculated the order in which to return modifier groups, even if the Modifier Ordering Priority setting was No. The Toast POS app was not affected by this problem and correctly ordered modifier groups according to the configuration of the Modifier Ordering Priority setting.
+The order of modifier groups is affected by the option a restaurant chooses in the Modifier ordering priority setting.
+Previously, the menus API always used Display Ordering Priority numbers when it calculated the order in which to return modifier groups, even if the Modifier ordering priority setting was Off.
+The Toast POS app was not affected by this problem and correctly ordered modifier groups according to the configuration of the Modifier ordering priority setting.
 This resulted in inconsistent modifier group ordering in the POS app and menus API.

 Several settings and conditions affect the order that modifier groups are displayed in on Toast platform ordering channels, or returned by the menus API.
 For information about ordering modifier groups, see Modifier group display order overview.
 The incorrect modifier group ordering problem occurred in the following situation: